nmattia/nmattia.com/src/content/blog/raspberry-pi-prusalink-https.md

   - "ops"
 ---

+Without HTTPS, credentials like Basic Auth are ineffective for security as they can be intercepted by any device on the network.
 This guide explains how to set up HTTPS for a Raspberry Pi using Let's Encrypt and nginx, with PrusaLink as an example.
 This setup works without exposing the Raspberry Pi to the internet.

 <!--more-->